Provincial and Territorial Energy Profiles – Quebec

 Crude Oil and Liquids

-- In 2018, deliveries of imported and eastern Canadian crude oil on the Portland-Montreal Pipeline fell to an average 2.5 Mb/d, less than 1% of its capacity.
+- In 2021, deliveries of crude oil on the Portland-Montreal Pipeline averaged 6.5 Mb/d, or 3% of the pipeline’s capacity.

-- There are three rail terminals in Quebec capable of receiving crude oil shipments, including one at each of the Suncor and Valero refineries, and one at Sorel-Tracy.
+- There are three rail terminals in Quebec capable of receiving crude oil, including one at each of the Suncor and Valero refineries, and one in Sorel-Tracy.
 These facilities have a combined capacity to receive approximately 123 Mb/d of crude oil.

-- Quebec receives crude oil via tankers arriving at Montreal and Lévis.
+- Quebec also receives crude oil via tankers arriving at Montreal and Lévis.

 - Valero’s Saint-Laurent Pipeline has a capacity of 100 Mb/d and delivers RPPs from the Valero refinery in Lévis to a distribution terminal in east Montreal.

-- The Trans-Quebec and Maritimes (TQM) pipeline connects to TC Energy’s Canadian Mainline at the Ontario border near Ottawa.
+- The Trans-Quebec and Maritimes (TQM) pipeline connects to TC Energy’s Canadian Mainline near Saint Lazare, close to the Ontario border.
 TQM transports natural gas for use in Quebec as well as for export through an interconnection with the Portland Natural Gas Transmission System at East Hereford.
 (Figure 3)

 Liquefied Natural Gas (LNG)

-- Énergir has operated a liquefaction, storage, and regasification plant east of Montreal since 1971. Énergir expanded the plant’s capacity in 2017 to help meet growing demand for LNG in the road and marine transportation markets, as well as remote regions isolated from the natural gas network.
+- Énergir has operated a liquefaction, storage, and regasification plant east of Montreal since 1971. Énergir expanded the plant’s capacity in 2017 to help meet growing demand for LNG by the road and marine transportation sectors, as well as for regions not connected to the natural gas grid.

-- In 2015, the NEB approved a 25-year export licence for Stolt LNGaz for volumes of up to 80 MMcf/d.
+- In 2015, the NEB (now CER) approved a 25-year export licence [Folder 2587030] for Stolt LNGaz for volumes of up to 80 MMcf/d.
 The project has also received provincial government approvals.
 A final investment decision has not yet been made on the project, which includes a proposed liquefaction terminal near Bécancour.
+As of 2022, the project has not progressed and is up for sale.

-- In 2018, Quebec’s net electricity interprovincial and international outflows were 3.4 TW.h.
-Under long-term contracts, Hydro-Québec has access to almost all the output of the 5 428 MW Churchill Falls hydroelectric station in Labrador until 2041.
+- Under long-term contracts, Hydro-Québec can access most of the output of the 5 428 MW Churchill Falls hydroelectric station in Labrador until 2041.

 - Quebec also trades with electricity markets in the U.S. Northeast, primarily New England and New York.
-In 2018, Quebec was the largest exporter of electricity to the U.S. of all Canadian provinces.
+In 2019, Quebec was the largest exporter of electricity to the U.S. of all Canadian provinces, with gross exports totalling 25.9 TWh.

-- In 2019, Hydro-Québec operated 34 802 km of transmission lines and 225 304 km of distribution lines.
+- Hydro-Québec operates 34 802 km of transmission lines and 225 304 km of distribution lines.
 Fifteen interconnections link Quebec’s electricity system with systems in Ontario, New Brunswick, and the U.S. Northeast.

-- The proposed Appalaches-Maine Interconnection Project aims to increase the electricity exchange capacity between Quebec and New England through 100 km of new 320-kilovolt direct-current line.
-The project is currently working towards government approvals.
-Commissioning of the line is scheduled for 2022.
+- The proposed Appalaches-Maine Interconnection Project would increase the electricity exchange capacity between Quebec and New England through 100 km of new 320-kilovolt direct-current electricity lines.
+The project received government and CER approvals in 2021 and commissioning of the line is scheduled for 2023.
+The project faces uncertainty, as it would connect to the New England Clean Energy Connect LLC’s corridor project, which was voted down in a Maine referendum.

 Energy Consumption and Greenhouse Gas (GHG) Emissions